 ---> ''I canít forget the sense of irony here, where the Indigenous People of America are loved and respected by other nations more so than country they live in!'' - '''Native American actor Jay Tavare'''

 * SugarWiki/AwesomeMusic: The entire soundtrack.

-* CompleteMonster: The films have [[Film/TheTreasureOfSilverLake Colonel Brinkley]] and [[Film/WinnetouII Bud Forrester]].
-See the work pages for more detail.
+* CompleteMonster: The films have [[YMMV/TheTreasureOfSilverLake Colonel Brinkley]] & [[YMMV/WinnetouII Bud Forrester]].
+See those pages for details.